All ORL Branches are closed on statutory holidays.

 Love reading and talking about books?
 Join our Salmon Arm Reads Book Club!
 We meet monthly on Tuesday mornings to discuss our latest title in a fun and friendly atmosphere.
 No registration required - just drop in!

-Participants are responsible for securing their own copies; a limited number of copies may be available at the circulation desk (call 250-832-6161 to check availability).
+A limited number of copies may be available at the circulation desk (call 250-832-6161 to check availability).
 Large print copies and ebooks may also be available through our catalogue.

-Saturdays | 10:15 - 11:15am
+Saturdays | 10:30 - 11:30 am

 Do you love dogs?
 Then register for a 15-minute session to read with a certified therapy dog.
 You may sign up for a one-on-one session or as a family group.
 Bring your own book, or borrow one from our collection.
 Rolo, our volunteer therapy dog, loves snuggles and stories.